sveltejs/svelte/site/content/docs/01-component-format.md

 ---

 If you export a `const`, `class` or `function`, it is readonly from outside the component.
-Function *expressions* are valid props, however.

-Readonly props can be accessed as properties on the element, tied to the component using [`bind:this` syntax](/docs#template-syntax-component-directives-bind-this).
+Functions are valid prop values, however, as shown below.

 ```sv
 <script>